 Let’s take a look at the essentials you’ll need when planning a tipsy tennis tourney:

 SERVE: A small dose of healthy competition never hurt anyone, but on the off-chance it awakens someone’s inner Annie and Helen, be prepared to blow the whistle and call for a timeout.
-Break time can consist of refreshing, summery treats—like strawberries and cream or cucumber sandwiches.
+Break time can consist of refreshing, summery treats—like strawberries and cream or cucumber sandwiches served with neon cutlery.

 DRINK: Alcohol and exercise often lead to two opposing outcomes: laughter and dehydration.
 That’s why it’s crucial to keep party guests hydrated.
 For a smaller crowd, invest in some personalized water bottles that will please even your most germaphobe friend.
 During the post-game celebration, beat the heat by breaking out tasteful pitchers of Limoncello Vodka Collins.